lkls1851/YoloV3/README.md

 Object Detection using OpenCV and COCO Dataset (YoloV3 Pretrained Model)

 P.S.
-We use FiftyOne fpr downloading the COCO datset
+We use FiftyOne for downloading the COCO datset